Beyhadh: Plot

-Later, Jhanvi gets to know about Ashwin's murderer and tries to expose the truth, however, was pushed off a building by the murderer causing her to go in a coma and was blamed for the murder.
+Later, Jhanvi (Maya's mother) gets to know about Ashwin's murderer and tries to expose the truth, however, was pushed off a building by the murderer causing her to go in a coma and was blamed for the murder.
 Meanwhile, Arjun's flirtatious nature and his extreme friendship with Saanjh irks Maya and she fakes a miscarriage and blames Saanjh, leading to a fall out between Arjun and Saanjh.
 Hurt, Saanjh leaves for London.

 Three years later

 Maya has completely isolated Arjun from everyone.
 Arjun has realized Maya's mental illness.
 Saanjh returns to India with her boyfriend Samay Ahuja.
 Saanjh and Samay are about to get married.
 Later, it is revealed that Samay has been Maya's obsessive lover for the last eight years.

 Maya accuses Ayaan in her fake attempt to rape case with the help of Samay.
-Later, Saanjh tries to expose Maya but Samay kills Prem to discard all the evidences against Maya.
+Later, Saanjh tries to expose Maya but Samay kills Prem (Saanjh's father) to discard all the evidences against Maya.
 It is revealed that the person behind Ashwin's murder and Jhanvi's accident is none other than Maya, and thus she is blackmailed by Samay.
 Later, on his wedding day, he abducts Maya but Arjun saves her as she is pregnant with his child and thus gets to know about Samay and Maya's relationship, which makes him hate her.

 Six months later

 Maya is in a mental hospital where she admitted herself for her treatment to pretend to be cured.
 Ayaan tries to expose Maya but she runs her car over him and he gets severely injured.
 Later, during a fight with Vandana, Maya falls from the stairs and loses her unborn child.
 Filled with anguish and desire for revenge, Maya kills Vandana.

-Maya learns Arjun's feelings of hatred for her, thus, she traps him and fakes her death by knocking him out and then killing and planting her look alike, Mansi, at the scene of the crime.
+Maya learns Arjun's feelings of hatred for her, thus, she traps him and fakes her death by knocking him out and then killing and planting her lookalike, Mansi, at the scene of the crime.
 Arjun is convicted of her murder and is given death sentence.
 Maya decides to die to unite Arjun in her after life but is saved by Samay.

 Arjun believes that Maya is alive and escapes from jail to expose Maya.
 Maya joins hands with Samay to plot against Arjun and Saanjh but Arjun convinces Samay that Maya is only using him.
 Maya kills Samay and abducts Saanjh.
 Arjun rescues Saanjh and Maya is proved guilty in court after her own mother testifies against her and is sentenced to be hanged.
 Arjun realizes his love for Saanjh, and so does Saanjh and both decide to get married, much to Maya's dismay.
 She sends many people to injure and kill Saanjh, but none of her plan work.
 On the day Maya was going to be hanged, her punishment changed to life time prison.
 Finally, Arjun and Saanjh get married.
 Saanjh is still scared of Maya.
 Later, Maya is sent to solitary confinement.